Last Updated on 30 January 2026 by Cycloscope

 English Cycles (Eugene, Oregon)

-Rob builds all types of bicycles, from time-trial to loaded touring, and you should really take a look at his website, some of his designs are incredibly original.
+Rob builds all types of bicycles, from time-trial to loaded touring, and you should really take a look at his website; some of his designs are incredibly original.
 He won the Best in Show title at the 2013 North American Handmade Bike Show in 2013.

 Seven Cycles (Watertown, Massachusetts)

 Seven Cycles was founded in January 1997 and shipped its first bicycle frame in early April of the same year.
-The company was initially based in Topsfield, Mass., then moved to its current location in Watertown in February of 1998.
+The company was initially based in Topsfield, Mass., and then moved to its current location in Watertown in February of 1998.

 Founder and president Rob Vandermark and the Seven team have been working with titanium since its introduction into the cycling industry, pioneering many of the design and manufacturing techniques used throughout the industry today.